-The charity has chosen to include the Covid-19 Job Retention Scheme grant and the Retail, Hospitality and Leisure grant fund (RHLGF) in other income in its financial statements.
-The organisation availed itself of the furlough scheme and the RHLGF scheme introduced by the government in light of the Covid-19 pandemic.
-During the period an amount of \pounds 174,311 was claimed under the schemes.
+The charity has chosen to include the Covid-19 Job Retention Scheme grant, the Retail, Hospitality and Leisure grant fund (RHLGF) and the Mental Health and Emotional Wellbeing Council Grant in other income in its financial statements.
+In the prior year, the organisation availed itself of the furlough scheme and the RHLGF scheme introduced by the government in light of the Covid-19 pandemic, and in the current year the organisation availed itself of the furlough scheme and the RHLGF scheme and uter Mental Health and Emotional Wellbeing Council Grant.
+During the period an amount of £15,754 (2020: £174,311) was claimed under the schemes.
 This amount is reflected in other income on the face of the SOFA.